 I. Enactment of the Sentencing Reform Act and Creation of the Commission

 The Commission authored the original organizational guidelines amid calls for general sentencing reform and in the wake of significant statutory changes regarding the manner in which federal judges sentence defendants in criminal cases.
 Prior to the Sentencing Reform Act of 1984, federal district court judges possessed almost unlimited authority to fashion a sentence within a broad statutorily prescribed range.
 In each case, sentencing was limited only by the statutory minimum and maximum, and each individual district court judge exercised discretion to determine “the various goals of sentencing, the relevant aggravating and mitigating circumstances, and the way in which these factors would be combined in determining a specific sentence.”
-Because each judge was “left to apply his own notions of the purposes of sentencing,” sentences for similar criminal conduct varied dramatically, and it was widely believed that the federal sentencing system exhibited “an unjustifiably wide range of sentences [for] offenders convicted of similar crimes.”
+Because each judge was “left to apply his own notions of the purposes of sentencing,” sentences for similar criminal conduct varied dramatically.
+It was widely believed that the federal sentencing system exhibited “an unjustifiably wide range of sentences [for] offenders convicted of similar crimes.”

 The Sentencing Reform Act of 1984 (hereinafter referred to as the Act), which was the culmination of lengthy bipartisan efforts, sought to eliminate unwarranted disparity in sentencing and to address the inequalities that unregulated sentencing had created.
 To this end, as part of the Act, Congress created the Commission as an independent agency within the judicial branch of the federal government and tasked it with the responsibility of developing federal sentencing policy.
-By statute, the Commission is comprised of seven voting members (including the chair) that the resident appoints “by and with the advice and consent of the Senate.”
+By statute, the Commission comprises seven voting members (including the chair) that the resident appoints “by and with the advice and consent of the Senate.”
 The Act provides that “[a]t least 3 of the [Commission’s] members shall be Federal judges” and that no more than four members of the Commission can be members of the same political party.
-Moreover, the attorney general (or his designee) and the chair of the United States Parole Commission are designated as ex officio nonvoting members of the Commission.
+Moreover, the attorney general (or the attorney general’s designee) and the chair of the United States Parole Commission are designated as ex officio nonvoting members of the Commission.

 In addition to establishing the USSC itself, the Act directed the USSC to promulgate guidelines that federal judges would use for selecting sentences within the prescribed statutory range.
-The statutory purposes of the Commission, among others, are to establish sentencing policies and practices for the federal criminal justice system that
+The statutory purposes of the Commission, among others, are to establish sentencing policies and practices for the federal criminal justice system that:

-assure the meeting of the purposes of sentencing as set forth in;
+Assure the meeting of the purposes of sentencing as set forth in;

-provide certainty and fairness in meeting the purposes of sentencing, avoiding unwarranted sentencing disparities among defendants with similar records who have been found guilty of similar criminal conduct while maintaining sufficient flexibility to permit individualized sentences when warranted by mitigating or aggravating factors not taken into account in the establishment of general sentencing practices; and
+Provide certainty and fairness in meeting the purposes of sentencing, avoiding unwarranted sentencing disparities among defendants with similar records who have been found guilty of similar criminal conduct while maintaining sufficient flexibility to permit individualized sentences when warranted by mitigating or aggravating factors not taken into account in the establishment of general sentencing practices; and

-reflect, to the extent practicable, advancement in knowledge of human behavior as it relates to the criminal justice process.
+Reflect, to the extent practicable, advancement in knowledge of human behavior as it relates to the criminal justice process.

-Although enactment of the Act appears to have been largely motivated by concerns about disparities in the sentencing of individual defendants, the Act also made changes that impacted the sentencing of organizations.
+Although enactment of the Act appears to have been largely motivated by concerns about disparities in the sentencing of individual defendants, the Act also made changes that affected the sentencing of organizations.
 The Act specified that an organization may be sentenced to a term of probation or a fine, or a combination of these sanctions, and required that “[a]t least one of such sentences must be imposed.”
 Additionally, the Act made clear that an organization could “be made subject to an order of criminal forfeiture, an order of notice to victims, or an order of restitution.”